Fort Loudoun (Tennessee): Anglo-Cherokee War

-Siege of Fort Loudoun
+Siege

 Because of rising tensions, Demeré had begun preparing Fort Loudoun for a siege in September 1759.
 On September 9, after the Cherokee tried to drive away the fort's cattle, Demeré ordered the cattle to be brought inside the fort, where they were butchered and their meat salted for preservation.
-In November of that year, John Stuart arrived with 70 reinforcements, increasing the fort's garrison to 200.
+In November John Stuart arrived with 70 reinforcements, increasing the fort's garrison to 200.
 In January 1760, Demeré reported the fort had stockpiled enough meat for four months and enough corn for several weeks.

 Outraged by the killings at Fort Prince George, the Cherokee, led by Standing Turkey and Willenawah, launched an attack against Fort Loudoun on March 20, 1760.
 The fort's cannons prevented them from getting close enough to inflict serious damage, however, and after firing on the fort for four days, the Cherokee settled in for a long siege.
-In June 1760, a force of 1,300 British regulars led by Archibald Montgomerie destroyed several of the Lower Towns in South Carolina and invaded the Middle Towns in North Carolina but, after encountering stiff opposition at Etchoe Pass, retreated to Charleston.
-During the same period, a force led by William Byrd III marched down the Holston Valley from Virginia with plans to relieve the fort, but their progress was very gradual.
+In June 1760, a force of 1,300 British regulars led by Archibald Montgomerie destroyed several of the Lower Towns in South Carolina and invaded the Middle Towns in North Carolina, but after encountering stiff opposition at Etchoe Pass the force retreated to Charleston.
+During the same period, a force led by William Byrd III marched down the Holston River valley from Virginia with plans to relieve the fort, but their progress was very gradual.